Nikhil2001/Network-management-with-snmp/README.md

 SIMPLE NETWORK MANAGEMENT PROTOCOL (SNMP)

-1..subagent script is written in PERL to configure SNMP demon to listen to enterprise oids where each oid corresponds to counter,where the value varies with time.
+1.subagent script is written in PERL to configure SNMP demon to listen to enterprise oids where each oid corresponds to counter,where the value varies with time. snmp subagent folder contains scripts related to above topic

 2.Python scripts were written to calculate rate of each counter and the corresponding rates where inserted in INFLUXDB database and rates are observed in GRAFANA for rate visualisation/Graph